kanaria69/Mainecoco/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Why was it called the dark ages?
+Because of all the knights.